 2023 has been a tough year for vendors, businesses and people in China.
 Youth employment is at an all-time low, and I still see people losing jobs or even closing down businesses.

-Well, it has nothing to do with the job, actually, but more with the fact that the Roamographer is meant to be a travel-oriented blog or for digital nomads and entrepreneurs, to say the least.
-I have not felt very “digital nomad” over the last few years with COVID-19, lockdowns, work, and figuring out life, especially over the last year.
+Well, it has nothing to do with the job, but more with the fact that the Roamographer is meant to be a travel-oriented blog or for digital nomads and entrepreneurs, to say the least.
+I have not felt very “digital nomad” over the last few years with COVID-19, lockdowns, work, and figuring out life, especially over the previous year.

 Looking back at 2023

-After officially registering my company, Crelong Media, in China, which allowed me to have my visa under control and offer fapiao to clients, I’ve kept my position at TWOC as a marketing director as a transitional period.
+After officially registering my company, Crelong Media, in China, which allowed me to have my visa under control and offer fapiao to clients, I’ve kept my position at TWOC as a marketing director for a transitional period.
 2023 came with new revenue objectives for the company, a new business model that I implemented myself, a personal revenue cut of 40% and high hopes that it could be compensated by doing business development for the magazine and getting that in commission by searching for ads revenue, sponsorship and partners (among other things).

-Remember when I said 2023 has been tough five paragraphs up from here?
+Remember when I said 2023 had been tough five paragraphs up from here?
 Well, it didn’t work out.
 Businesses and companies I connected with were all handling their challenges by cutting down expenses in marketing and advertising.
 Being the only one in charge of doing so in the company and with the little Chinese I know, it was doomed to fail, but I was hopeful and wanted to believe like everyone else.
 That’s the challenge of very small teams, and also, that’s what taught me a very important lesson.

-“I f*cking hate business development!”
+“I hate business development!”

 Are we really starting from zero?

 Well, I still have my digital marketing agency to run, and this is probably the kick in the nards I needed to put my focus on it.
 TWOC will be one of my clients, and I will keep supporting the magazine through consulting, workshops, and advertising management.
-And I took it upon myself to help other small brands that have been going through their own challenge, effectively reducing my income to help them grow based on whatever budget they have.
+And I took it upon myself to help other small brands that have been going through their challenge, effectively reducing my income to help them grow based on whatever budget they have.

 So, while I am starting fairly small, again, I am happy to help people grow their businesses and hopefully, as they grow, I will grow with them.

-For f*ck’s sake… I know!
 It’s there, I want it, and slowly, I will get there.
 Baby steps.
 Especially when I have to reorganize my whole life, and since now, my only priority is building up my company (in China and Canada, because I’m registered in both), maybe it’s a good time to learn to put myself on a schedule.

 One step forward, two steps backwards…

 There is nothing wrong with taking a couple of steps back.
-You just need to ensure you don’t let the pressure get to you.
-Because I know that if the pressure gets to me, I shut down, and I can’t do anything.
+You need to ensure you don’t let the pressure get to you.
+Because I know that if the pressure gets to me, I shut down and I can’t do anything.
 I work well under pressure, yes.
-But even a pressure cooker can burn your food if you leave it on high temperature for too long …I made up this analogy.
-You like it?
-No… maybe.
-Keep going.
+But even a pressure cooker can burn your food if you leave it on high temperature for too long …

 The pressure that comes with entrepreneurship is not new to me.
 You know it.
 And much like some of the big success stories out there, many had their downfall (a couple of times even) or had to start from zero again.
 And that’s fine.
 I’m not starting from zero.
 I’m just… “refocusing,” and coincidently, it will also be one of the many topics I will tackle in my upcoming podcast “Toasting Failure” with some special guests.